markbeep/server-config/README.md

 Additionally to ensure consistency, the ID of an element should be updated to the Discord ID to ensure consistency even when the database is lost.

+### Modularity
+A cool addition would be if the whole program was modular.
+Meaning it would be fairly easy to add new features as quick mods.
+For example a mod that adds a cron-like action that sends messages in a specifc channel in a timed manner.
+For that to work well an optional `flag` attribute in each object would be necessary.